-Jones will not cycle in central Cardiff
+Carwyn Jones will not cycle in Cardiff

-Carwyn Jones says he would not cycle in central Cardiff
+First Minister Carwyn Jones says he would not cycle in Cardiff

-Wales' First Minister, Carwyn Jones, has said he would not cycle in Cardiff city centre.
+First Minister Carwyn Jones has said he would not cycle in Cardiff.

 Speaking at an event promoting cycling, Mr Jones said he would have done it when he was a teenager, but not now.